 Once again, it’s time to file your taxes.
-Hopefully, you’re getting a refund.
-But even if you need to pay-in, filing your taxes should be affordable and easy.
 This TaxAct review will show how it’s possible to effortlessly complete your tax return and potentially file for free.

 Do the bargain prices make TaxAct worth it?
 The answer may depend on your tax situation.

 TaxAct costs less than many competitors, and simple returns are free to file.
 However, TaxAct doesn’t offer on-demand CPA access and fewer auto-import options that can make it more difficult to file complex tax returns.

 Ease of use

 Access to CPAs

 - Free for basic returns

 - Difficult for complex returns

 - TaxAct Refund Options

 - TaxAct Customer Service